 - Ecology Project: Cliffside

 - Engineering study of the parade ground bleachers

 - Engineering study of Goddard Mansion

-- Arboretum: Master Plan
+- Ecology Project Master Plan (formerly, Arboretum Project)

-- Arboretum: Cliff Walk Landscape
+- Ecology Project: Cliff Walk Landscape

 The charter of the Museum at Portland Head Light requires that all profits from the operation of the museum and gift shop be used to maintain the lighthouse, the museum and adjacent grounds.
-The Foundation supports other areas of the Park.
+The Friends supports other areas of the Park.

-What fundraising activities does the Foundation undertake?
+What fundraising activities does the Friends undertake?

 Traffic studies have shown that less than 15% of the visitors to the Park are residents of Cape Elizabeth.
-The Foundation seeks support from the Greater Portland area and beyond to achieve its goal of free and open access for everyone.
+The Friends seeks support from the Greater Portland area and beyond to achieve its goal of free and open access for everyone.